Nuozrok/DnD/README.md

 Need to find out a way to check if an event occured while the program is running something else.
 I looked up multi-threading over the summer, but couldnt get that to work.

+Update: I think I figured out a way to do it.

 (to do) don't forget to check that the door isn't already assigned